 This mostly applies to longer runs, but does mean that a leadscrew / ballscrew should only be fully rigidly constrained at one end.
-The other must be “floating”, so that it is constrained by a bearing (preferably two, with a distance between them), but free to move within the bearing(s) as the shaft expands and contracts with temperature.
+The other should be “floating”, so that it is constrained by a bearing (preferably two, with a distance between them), but free to move within the bearing(s) as the shaft expands and contracts with temperature.
+The shaft can also be pre-tensioned on the floating end, with e.g. with wave spring washers, to better constrain it.
 With belts, the problem becomes a little loosening on hot days, which can be remedied by a few turns on the tensioner.

 Belts are the cheapest of all solutions, and look increasingly cheaper on longer runs where you would otherwise have to deviate away from standard 8mm leadscrews.
 Even given the need to use more and/or heavier belts, non-standard sized leadscrews and their respective nuts can be very expensive.
-Ballscrews are clearly the most expensive.
+Ball screws vary a huge amount, from cheap mass produced units from China up to, well, whatever you want to pay!
+See below.
 All in all, belts are the simplest and cheapest to implement.

 Belt Failure Modes